exonum/exonum-java-binding/doc/Migration_guide_0.4.md

   from the passed context: `TransactionContext#getFooHash`.
 As a reminder, it uniquely identifies the message in the system.

-That leaves `Transaction` interface with a single `execute` method — less things to implement.
+That leaves `Transaction` interface with two methods: `execute` and `info`.
-Its signature changed too — it now accepts a `TransactionContext` that allows to access a `Fork` to modify the database state, which was available previously; and some information about the corresponding transaction message: its hash and the public key of the author.
+The argument of `execute` changed too — it now accepts a `TransactionContext` that allows to access a `Fork` to modify the database state, as previously; and some information about the corresponding transaction message: its hash and the public key of the author.

 ### Update your controller